-The Commission was established by an Order in Council to conduct a full and independent Inquiry of the structural and stability issues identified by engineering and technical studies conducted between 30 January 2013 and 30 November 2019 concerning Paradise Dam near Bundaberg in Queensland.
+The Commission was established by an Order in Council to conduct a full and independent Inquiry of the structural and stability issues identified by engineering and technical studies conducted between 30 January 2013 and 30 November 2019 concerning Paradise Dam near Bundaberg, Queensland.

-The Inquiry commenced on 6 December 2019 and is to report to the Premier and Minister for Trade and the Minister for Natural Resources, Mines and Energy by 30 April 2020.
-Learn more about the Inquiry’s Terms of Reference.
+The Inquiry commenced on 6 December 2019 and reported its findings to the Honourable the Premier and Minister for Trade and the Honourable the Minister for Natural Resources, Mines and Energy on 30 April 2020.
+You can read the Commission’s report here.

 The Honourable John Byrne AO RFD graduated in Arts and in Law at the University of Queensland.